silvareal/info-educatie-judet-44RT/README.md

         -authorization rules {
         Status: Pending,
         Notes: Basic rules have been set but due to lack of Redux, state can be manipulated from the console.
 For version 0.0.4, Redux is required
+        Update: Authorization rules are now set on server side.
+         Even if somebody modifies a value like isAdmin to true while he's not, he can only see sensitive data.
+         This requires us to have a separate login for admin panel }

+        -homepage for guests{
+        Status: Complete,
+        Notes: No notes
         }

-        -homepage for guests
-        -browse all collections both by guests and users
+        -browse all collections both by guests and users {
+        Status: Complete,
+        Notes: Also added style to 2/3 collection pages ( Browse and Manage )
+        TODO: Add to admin panel
+        }

-        -browse all news both by guests and users -readOne news&collections with authorization rules for commenting -add the text editor to admin panel
+        -browse all news both by guests and users

+        -readOne news&collections with authorization rules for commenting {
+        Status: Complete,
+        Notes: Must add style to comment section
+        }

+        -add the text editor to admin panel

-        -make a placeholder for the contact page
+        -make a placeholder for the contact page for v0.0.4

+        -like system

         -reorganize all files in specific folders {
         Status: Complete,